FarronF/limerick-council-meetings/meetings/2022/12/20-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting - 25th October 2022.md

 Cllr.
 Ryan stated that many local residents in Abbington Murroe area of the R516 have raised

 concerns in relation to speeding.
-In response, Mr. Kennedy added that the Council will write to--- 8
+In response, Mr. Kennedy added that the Council will write to
+---
+8

 the Department of Justice on the matter.
 Cllr Ryan stated that it was important to keep